jhallen/cartscan/README.md

 	mm/dd  location item
 	...

-As you type in an item manually, the "current location" is replaced with the edit box.
+As you type in an item manually, the "current location" is replaced with the code entered so far.

 When you hit F1, the locations table is shown: